ab604/lung-global-supplement/README.md

 Last Updated on 2024-07-25

+# Supplementary Material

-# Comparative analysis of transcriptomic and proteomic expression reveals distinct molecular signatures between two non-small cell lung cancer subtypes: Supplementary Material
+This repository contains the supplementary tables as `csv` files for **Comparative analysis of transcriptomic and proteomic expression reveals distinct molecular signatures between two non-small cell lung cancer subtypes**

+The column names and contents of the `csv` files are described in the tables below.

-## Gene counts
+## Transcript quantification and gene counts

+Transcripts were quantified by genomic alignments using HISAT2 (version 2.2.1) (Kim et al. 2019) and featureCounts (version 2.0.6) (Liao, Smyth, and Shi 2013), and by transcript classification using Salmon (version 1.10.3) (Srivastava et al. 2020).

+Tables S1-3 contain the gene counts from the HISAT2 alignments estimated by featureCounts.

-### Hisat2
+### HISAT2

                      File
                      Table-S1-Hisat-LUAD-vs-PBMC-counts.csv